-Introducing Amelia Lalremdiki, the mind behind the brand – a self-taught baker based out of Aizawl who specialises in quality cheesecakes.
-We caught up with her to learn about how it all began – how her hobby led her to creating a business around it.
+Introducing Amelia Lalremdiki, the mind behind the brand – a self-taught baker based out of Aizawl who specializes in quality cheesecakes.
+We caught up with her to learn about how it all began – how her hobby led her to create a business around it.

 Tell us something about yourself.